henrietta-k/adapt-learning-wiki/Contributing-code.md

 There's already a good long list of TODO features on our [bug tracker](https://github.com/adaptlearning/adapt_framework/wiki/Using-the-bug-tracker), so have a look on there to see if anything takes your fancy.

-Regardless of the feature, there will probably be some design/architecture required, and therefore some discussion amongst the community/core team before you get knee-deep in code.
-It's a good idea therefore to head to [Gitter](https://gitter.im/orgs/adaptlearning/rooms) to get the ball rolling and give everyone a heads-up on what you're thinking of doing.
+Regardless of the feature, there will probably be some discussion amongst the community/core team needed before you can get knee-deep in code.
+It's a good idea therefore to head to [Gitter](https://gitter.im/orgs/adaptlearning/rooms) to get the ball rolling and give everyone a heads-up on what you're thinking of doing so we can advise you on the best route to take.

 ### Shout about it!